 Further, any terrorist attacks, material disruption to our information technology systems or any data security breaches, including due to cyber-attacks, could hinder or delay the development and sale or performance of our products or otherwise adverse affect us.
 Such significant disruptions of our, our third party vendors' and/or business partners' information technology systems or data security breaches, including in our remote work environment as a result of COVID-19, could adversely affect our business operations and/or result in the loss, misappropriation, and/or unauthorized access, use or disclosure of, or the prevention of access to, confidential information (including trade secrets or other intellectual property, proprietary business information and personal information), and could result in financial, legal, business and reputational harm to us.
 Any such event that leads to unauthorized access, use or disclosure of personal information, including personal information regarding our customers, could harm our reputation, compel us to comply with federal and/or state breach notification laws and foreign law equivalents, subject us to mandatory corrective action, require us to verify the correctness of database contents and otherwise subject us to liability under laws and regulations that protect the privacy and security of personal information, which could disrupt our business, result in increased costs or loss of revenue, and/or result in legal and financial exposure.
 In addition, security breaches and other inappropriate access can be difficult to detect, and any delay in identifying them may further harm us.
 Moreover, the prevalent use of mobile devices to access confidential information increases the risk of security breaches.
-While we have implemented security breaches that could adversely affect our business.
-In addition, failure to maintain effective internal accounting controls related to security breaches and cybersecurity in general could impact our business.
-In addition, failure to maintain effe
+While we have implemented security measures to protect our information technology systems and infrastructure, there can be no assurance that such measures will prevent service interruptions or security breaches that could adversely affect our business.
+In addition, failure to mai